Lesson 46 of 55: MCP Registry, Discovery, and Service Mesh Patterns

 }

-// Discover servers by tags and establish connections
+// Discover servers by tags, connect, and build the tool index

 async connect(tags = []) {